 How Will Football Stadiums Enforce Social Distancing?

-It was a joyous moment for football fans two weeks ago as Boris Johnson announced that a phased safe return to football stadiums was on the horizon.
+It was a disappointing moment for football fans when Boris Johnson announced back in September that a phased safe return to football stadiums from 1st October 2020 was no longer on the horizon.

 COVID-19 has prevented millions of football fans from cheering on their beloved teams from the stands since early March, shortly before UK lockdown commenced.